Cholera and other waterborne diseases

 - central America and the Caribbean.

-Severe outbreaks of cholera often happen as a result of serious disasters, such as hurricanes, typhoons, or earthquakes.
-This is because they disrupt existing water systems, resulting in drinking and waste waters becoming mixed, which increase the risk of others contracting cholera.
+Severe outbreaks of cholera often happen as a result of serious disasters like hurricanes, typhoons or earthquakes.
+This is because they disrupt existing water systems, resulting in drinking and waste waters becoming mixed.

 Is there cholera in the UK?